yousseb/ov-gpt-2/README.md

 2. Decent hardware - for now, we rely only on CPU, but OpenVino can utilze your iGPU if present

 ## Installation
-This should work on Window, Linux and macOS
+This should work on Windows, Linux and macOS

 1. Create a venv.
 Follow instructions here to setup and activate the environment https://docs.python.org/3/library/venv.html